gettechtalent/iot-serverless-websockets-react-boilerplate/README.md

-# Serverless WebSockets chat based on AWS IoT
+# Serverless WebSockets chat based on AWS IoT and React

 This is the source code for the [Serverless AWS IoT tutorial](https://BLOG-POST-LINK-HERE).
+It's a WebSockets chat app demonstration.
+The backend is build on AWS Lambda using the [Serverless Framework](https://serverless.com/), the frontend is built on ReactJS using Bootstrap and [Create React App](https://github.com/facebookincubator/create-react-app).

 Read below for how to set it up.

 ## Set up the project